/*

 *

-* @param d an array of doubles
+* @param d an array of doubless to be written.

 * @param off the start offset in the data.

-* @param len the number of double
+* @param len the number of doubles to write.

 *

-* @exception IndexOutOfBoundsException if off
+* @exception IndexOutOfBoundsException if off is

-is negative, or off +
+* negative, len is negative, or off +

-is greater than d.length
+* len is greater than d.length.

-* @exception NullPointerException if d
+* @exception NullPointerException if d is

-* null
+* null.

 * @exception IOException if an I/O error occurs.